yasir2000/openwrt-oldwiki-md/Faq.rst

 {{{
 arp -d 192.168.1.1
-}}} Note: this requires root privileages.
+}}} Note: this requires root privileges.
 As normal user, you may simple use a broadcast ping to force an arp-cache update (abort with Ctrl-C):
 {{{
 ping -b 192.168.1.0
 }}}